Safe Interactions via Monte Carlo Linear-Quadratic Games: Problem Statement

 \section{Problem Statement}

-Although our approach extends to $k$ agents, we will describe interactions between one human and one robot.
+We are interested in interactions between a single human and a single robot.
 The robot has a task to perform, and to complete this task the robot must reason over the human (e.g., avoid colliding with the human worker).
-Without loss of generality, we assume the robot has an initial control policy for the task, as well as a nominal model for predicting the human's behavior.
-Our approach will introduce a safety filter that modifies the robot's policy to enhance safety even when the human deviates from the nominal model.
-To achieve this safety, we consider the worst-case interaction (within designer specified bounds); i.e., we identify which actions the human can take that will have the worst impact on the robot's performance.
+Without loss of generality, we assume the robot has an initial control policy for the task, as well as a nominal model for predicting the human's behavior. {Our approach will adjust the robot's policy to enhance safety even when the human deviates from the nominal model.
+To achieve this safety, we consider the worst-case interaction (within designer-specified bounds): i.e., we identify which actions the human can take that will have the worst impact on the robot's performance.} Below we formalize this problem setting.

 \p{Zero-Sum Game} Let the system have state $x \in \mathcal{X}$ (e.g., the position of both agents).
 The robot takes action $u \in \mathcal{U}$, and the human takes action $w \in \mathcal{W}$ (e.g., the human and robot velocities).
 At each timestep $t$, the system state transitions according to the deterministic, discrete-time dynamics: